0x6f677548/intellireading-www/src/terms_of_service.md

 ## Contact Us

-If you have any questions or concerns regarding these terms of service, please contact us at "Ox6f677548 at outlook.com". **We'll do our best to respond to your inquiry within 48 hours (although we may need to take a break to read a book).**
+If you have any questions or concerns regarding these terms of service, please contact us at "intellireading at hugobatista.com". **We'll do our best to respond to your inquiry within 48 hours (although we may need to take a break to read a book).**